Admission and Application Questions

 Where do I find all the necessary forms and instructions?

 Space.edu has a forms page that contains links to many of the necessary forms you will need throughout your program.
 The School of Graduate Studies forms page will contain many of the same forms, but also other forms that you may need.
-The Graduate Student Handbook is a helpful guide for the forms process; please refer to it as you move through your program.
+The Graduate School’s Student Guide to Graduation is a helpful guide for the forms process; please refer to it as you move through your program.
 Most importantly, the Space Studies Student Handbook can answer many questions about the space studies master’s program.

 Where can I find important dates and deadlines that I need to follow?

 Please visit the One-Stop webpage for current University calendars.

 Can I include transfer credits to the Space Studies degree?